mercuryprojecting/syndicate-auth-cpp-example/README.md

 This document outlines the comprehensive security improvements implemented across the Syndicate Auth platform, including API endpoints, client library, and web interface enhancements.

 ---
+## 🛡️ **How to build project**
+- **Build Example**: After successfully building the example, drag and drop the required DLLs into the same folder as your executable then run.
+---

+---

 ## 🛡️ **API Security Enhancements**